-For most single point field emitters, the emission current is surface sensitive and the adsorption of any gas molecules will increase the surface work function [14,65].
+For most single-tip point field emitters, the emission current is surface sensitive and the adsorption of any gas molecules will increase the surface work function [15,72].
 A high emission current under excessive applied voltage ionizes many gas molecules around the emission surface and eventually triggers a vacuum arc.
 Therefore, the practical use of cold field emitters in electron microscopes typically requires cathode flashing at regular intervals to remove the residual contaminant molecules.
-Endo et al. [66] reported that CFE electron sources can be cleaned by in situ Joule heating during the emission process in high vacuum (HV) conditions, which is well known as a "conditioning" process in many cold field emission experiments [67-69].
-For example, during the first and second cycle of voltage ramping up from the graphene flake overlaid on the tungsten probe (Fig. 4a), the currentapplied voltage characteristic presents a typical conditioning process, which is observed to deviate from the conventional FN plot.
-The third cycle of electron emission shows a well fitted FN plot with an emission current up to 6 μA.
-Similar work has been done by other researchers studying the field emission characteristics from reduced graphene oxide (Fig. 4b) and carbon nanowalls, and they have obtained high emission current, around several tens of micro-amps [69,70].
-However, none of these kinds of emission conditioning experiments on CFE graphene flakes have direct application for electron microscopy, where a single point graphene source is required.
+Endo et al. [73] reported that CFE electron sources can be cleaned by in situ Joule heating during the emission process in HV conditions, which is well known as a "conditioning" process in many cold field emission experiments [71,74,75].
+For example, during the first and second cycle of voltage ramping up from the graphene flake overlaid on the tungsten probe (Figure 4A), the current-applied voltage characteristic presents a typical conditioning process, which is observed to deviate from the conventional FN plot.
+The third cycle of electron emission shows a well fitted FN plot with an emission current up to 6 μ A. Similar work has been done by other researchers studying the field emission characteristics from reduced graphene oxide (Figure 4B) and carbon nanowalls, and they have obtained high emission current, around several tens of microamperes [71,76].

-Recently, the research group at the National University of Singapore, led by A. Khursheed, have presented the development of a completely new type of cold field emission electron source (Fig. 5a), a Graphene-Ni point cathode for electron microscopy systems [71].
+Recently, the research group at the National University of Singapore, led by A. Khursheed, have presented the development of a completely new type of cold field emission electron source (Figure 5A), a Graphene-Ni point cathode for electron microscopy systems [77].
 They present a way of overcoming the morphological problems associated with micro-fabricating single-tip graphene emitters, by coating it on to a sharpened wire metal wire tip.
-In doing so, they have overcome many of the practical difficulties associated with conventional metallic tungsten CFE sources, such as misalignment, damage, stringent vacuum requirements, and current instabilities.
-They reported stable field emission results from a graphene coated nickel wire tip in HV conditions (4×10-8 Torr), where the tip diameter is in the submicron to micron range, over a factor of three times larger than conventional single crystal tungsten tip sizes, sizes that are comparable to the Schottky field emitter tip.
+In doing so, they have overcome many of the practical difficulties associated with conventional metallic tungsten CFE sources, such as misalignment, stringent vacuum requirements, and current instabilities.
+They reported stable field emission from a point cold field emission source that can operate in High Vacuum (HV), as opposed to stringent UHV conditions, and uses relatively large cathode-tip sizes (microns), an advantage created by their very low electric field strength requirements (0.5-1.5 V/nm) and low work function (~1.1 eV).
+These features enable it to provide stable and repeatable emission properties, something which is not usually associated with single point cathode cold field emission sources.

 Figure 5.
-Graphene coated point cathode field emitter. (a) SEM images of graphene coated point cathode emitter.
-Reproduced with permission from [71], Copyright Springer Nature, 2018; (b) Source brightness and energy spread.
-Reproduced with permission from [71], Copyright Springer Nature, 2018.
+Graphene-coated point cathode field emitter.
+(A) SEM images of graphene-coated point cathode emitter.
+Reproduced with permission from [77], Copyright Springer Nature, 2018; (B) Source brightness and energy spread.
+Reproduced with permission from [77], Copyright Springer Nature, 2018.
+CVD: chemical vapor deposition.